wp-plugins/shortcode-reference/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7T3QDZA9SP7D2
 Tags: shortcode, reference, post, page, links
 Requires at least: 3.0
-Tested up to: 3.0.1
+Tested up to: 3.4.1
 Stable tag: trunk

 This plugin will provide a list and details about available shortcodes in your current installment.
-And all when you need it most.
+All when you need it most.

-When you are actually editing your content.
+When editing your content.

 == Description ==